 (See TOP FABRIC REPAIR.)

 ⇓ This photo is invaluable!
-Because one like it isn’t in the Fiat Service Manual, might explain why many dealers aren’t installing the straps, when replacing convertible tops in their shop.
+Because one like it isn’t in the Fiat Service Manual, which might explain why many Fiat dealers are not installing the straps, when replacing convertible tops in their shop.

 ⇓ Matt (coast) provided many photos in an informative Mazda forum soft-top repair thread, that shows a properly installed bracket securing the top to the body, adding:

 … you can see the black metal brackets.
 These fit over studs on the car and they are very difficult to get back on tightly – the new top does not want to stretch all the way.
 It was physically difficult to hold the top fabric tight, get the bracket on correctly, and then get the nuts on the studs.
 Then the nuts need to be tightened down.